Criminal cyber attacks targeting Aotearoa New Zealand skyrocketed in numbers over the last year and continued to grow in sophistication.

 When it comes to government and large scale business systems, it is likely the attackers are already inside the systems waiting for an opportunity.

 Everyday crime rates are dropping in most rich countries like New Zealand.
 There’s a clear switch from activities such risking your life with weapons to rob a a physical bank and getting online to steal money.
 Computer fraud is on the rise everywhere.
+And online crime is up since the start of the Covid pandemic.

 Technology doesn't help.
 Bitcoin, a cryptocurrency, may not have been invented to smooth the way for criminals, but it is used by the underworld to move money around.
 Drug gangs are carrying fewer suitcases full of banknotes and dealing with more crypto transactions.
 Encrypted messaging services are used to communicate.